| |

 |

-All decisions are made in accordance with international treaty, Canadian federal and provincial
+All decisions are made in accordance with international treaty, Canadian

 legislation, and sound water management principles. |